 Strategy 4.
-Outfall reconnaissance inventory for new MS4 areas will provide updated tables and maps that include the outfalls identified by the stream-walking program.
+Outfall reconnaissance inventory for new MS4 areas

 Approximately 18 square miles of the Rainbow City lie outside of the 2010 Urbanized Area boundary.
 Should the Urbanized Area boundary change as a result of the 2020 Census, the City will implement a stream-walking program designed to identify outfalls to the MS4 within the newly-added MS4 areas.
 The implementation process is detailed in Section 6 of the IDDE Program in Appendix D.